MONDAY, 5 JULY 2004

 “I don’t know if you picked it up, but not one of the authors of those definitions succeeded in properly caging their target.
 It’s as if everyone tries to get a grip on a fairly slippery bar of soap.”

-“Let’s see: a person’s view of themselves … a person’s characteristics … the core of the personality … the agent or executor of behaviour … any of a range of aspects of a person as it emerges in different life situations or areas … a person’s evaluation of themselves … an integrated and dynamic organization of qualities … the carrier of all experience and behaviour … the immortal and non-material aspect of a person …”
+“Let’s see: a person’s view of themselves … a person’s characteristics … the core of the personality … the agent or executor of behaviour … any of a range of aspects of a person as it emerges in different life situations or areas … a person’s evaluation of themselves … an integrated and dynamic organisation of qualities … the carrier of all experience and behaviour … the immortal and non-material aspect of a person …”

 “As I say, a slippery chunk of soap.
 Let’s first concentrate on a human’s consciousness of his or her own self.”